Touchstone Gallery Director Ksenia Grishkova provides a behind the scenes look at America Is…, the Gallery’s August 2019 national juried show.

 Q: What happened next?

 Someone asked me if I am the curator of this show.
 I am hanging it and placing it, but I am not the curator.
 I am a collaborator.
 The artists created the work.
 The jurors selected the work.
-I put it together in space, because I know our space and I know what will work best to present each piece of art in its best light.
-I’m the hanging committee, and I worked with what I was given.
+I put it together in our space, because I know our space and I know what will work best to present each piece of art in its best light and to make it all work together as well.

 Q: And then there’s a big party?

 A: Yes, you plan an opening, and you don’t know how it will go.
 You hope people will come.
 You hope there will be press coverage.
 You reach out and try to do your best.